matteobarbera/mavlab_wiki_fork/Lab-standards.md

 ## Si10xx
-Modem Si10xx 868/900 based modems, So *not* the new RFD900_emp32 Connector RP-SMA female for signal out, maning antennas have a RP-SMA Male [*MUST* use this Firmware](http://)
+Modem Si10xx 868/900 based modems, So *not* the new RFD900_emp32 **Connector modem-side RP-SMA female** for signal out, meaning **antennas** must have a RP-SMA **Male** [*MUST* use this Firmware](http://)

 ## Telemetry FrSky

-Whenever RX telemetry output is not needed, 99% of cases, it should be disabled in RC transceiver
+Whenever RX telemetry output is not needed, 99% of cases, it should be disabled in RC transceiver this to minimize telemetry over 2.4Ghz interference.

 # OS's

-## Ubuntu 16.04.x or 18.04.x
+## Ubuntu 16.04.x, 18.04.x, 20.04.x
 In 64Bit, or if on 32Bitonly MCU, the 32bit variant

 ## Windows